 Jurists in Residence

 The Jurist in Residence (JIR) position was created to foster judicial leadership and promote greater expertise among child protection judges.
-The JIR acts as a consultant, trainer, and speaker to provide expert and seasoned judicial advice on matters affecting courts and legal system handling of child welfare cases and issues.
+The JIR develops relationships with retired and sitting judges, acts as a consultant, trainer, and speaker to provide expert and seasoned judicial advice on matters affecting courts and legal system handling of child welfare cases and issues, and publishes informational letters and electronic communiques concerning items of interest, such as changes in policy, law, practice, and training events.
+Additionally, the JIR assists with the development of curriculum for the annual Children’s Commission Child Welfare Judges Conference, and moderates and presents at this conference and many others.
+The JIR also reviews updates to the Child Protection Law Bench Book; and attends and participates in events on behalf of the CC, including Round Tables, other conferences, and Trial Skills Trainings.

-The JIR assists with development of curriculum for the annual Child Welfare Judges Conference, reviews updates of the Child Protection Law Bench Book, and provides technical assistance during the Texas Legislative Session and other special matters.
-Additionally, informational letters and "blasts" concerning items of interests, such as training events, are routinely issued and can be found here.
+As JIR, Judge Rucker assists with developing curriculum for the annual Child Welfare Judges Conference, reviews updates of the Child Protection Law Bench Book, and provides technical assistance during the Texas Legislative Session and other special matters.